RedisLabs/redislabs-docs/content/rc/databases/import-data.md

     - Password - Enter the password, if required by the Redis database.
 1. Select **Import**.

-## Import from a RDB File
+## Import from an RDB File

-If you have a RDB or a compressed RDB file from a Redis database, you can import data from that file into your Redis Enterprise Cloud database.
+If you have an RDB or a compressed RDB file from a Redis database, you can import data from that file into your Redis Enterprise Cloud database.

 {{< note >}}
 In order to import a sharded database that has multiple RDB files, you must first merge the files into a single RDB.